Open Postdoctoral Position

-Open position for a Postdoctoral fellow to investigate mechanisms of transcriptional regulation.
-Examples of potential research topics that build upon our recent published studies include investigating mechanisms and specificity of transcription activators, repressors, and chromatin regulators; probing the roles and network of sequence-specific transcription factors in orchestrating genome-wide expression; studies on the specificity and mechanisms of transcription cofactors (e.g., Mediator, SAGA, TFIID); investigating the mechanisms and specificity of transcription enhancers and core promoters.
+The Hahn lab has an open Post-Doctoral position to investigate mechanisms of transcriptional regulation.
+Examples of potential research topics that build upon our recent published studies include investigating mechanisms and specificity of transcription activators, repressors, and chromatin regulators; probing the roles and cooperativity of transcription factors in orchestrating genome-wide expression; mechanisms associated with transcriptional bursting.
 The precise topic of the research project will be determined jointly with the candidate.
 See here for a complete description of the position and requirements.
 Contact Steve Hahn directly or apply through this link.

-A major focus of the lab is to investigate the function of regulatory transcription factors that bind DNA in a sequence-specific fashion (TFs).
-Yeast contain ~ 150 TFs, about 10-fold less than mammalian cells, which make this a great model system to examine genome-wide functions and interactions between the complete set of TFs.
-In our initial studies, we have mapped the genome-wide binding locations for nearly all the TFs and found three distinct sets of genes that differ in the number and types of TFs that bind to upstream enhancer regions.
-To explore the function of TF binding, we have rapidly depleted individual factors and identified genes with altered transcription levels.
+A major focus of the lab is to investigate the function of regulatory TFs, many of which bind DNA in a sequence-specific manner.
+Yeast contain ~150 TFs, 10-fold less than mammalian cells, which make yeast a great model system to examine genome-wide functions and interactions between the complete set of TFs.
+In our initial studies, we mapped the genome-wide binding locations for nearly all the TFs and found three distinct sets of genes that differ in the number and types of TFs that bind to their gene regulatory regions.
+To explore the functions of TFs, we have rapidly depleted individual factors to identify the gene regulatory targets for each TF.
 These approaches have led to many surprising results.
-For example, we found that many TF binding sites do not obviously contribute to gene expression and that depletion of individual TFs often affects expression of genes that do not contain an obvious nearby binding site.
+For example, we found that many TF binding locations do not obviously contribute to expression from the nearby gene and that depletion of individual TFs often affects expression of genes that do not contain an obvious nearby binding site.
 These results have opened many new research directions.
 For example, we will be exploring why certain TF binding sites are functional vs nonfunctional, how individual TFs contribute to transcription and chromatin architecture, and how TF and cofactor activities are integrated to control genome-wide transcription.
 Another major surprise is that only a small percentage of TFs are strongly biased toward either transcription activation or repression.
 Instead, most yeast TFs have dual functions.
 For example, when many TFs are rapidly depleted, roughly equal numbers of genes are either increased or decreased in expression.
 Exploring the mechanisms of dual function TFs is another area of interest.

-Another research focus is investigating the mechanisms of transcription cofactors and how these functions are modulated by the sequence-specific TFs.
-For example, three conserved cofactors termed Mediator, SAGA and TFIID, integrate regulatory signals and that are links between regulatory transcription factors and the core transcription machinery.
-By combining genomics, molecular genetics, and biochemical approaches, we are investigating the gene-specificity of these cofactors and how they interact with regulatory transcription factors, the core transcription machinery, and each other to determine how they regulate transcription.
-For example, in a recent study we found that, in contrast to current models for Mediator function, the principal role of Mediator at many genes is not to function as a direct signaling target of transcription activators, but rather as an essential component of the transcription machinery at core promoters.
-In another example, we recently found that yeast contain three distinct types of protein-coding genes, each regulated by a specific set of coactivators.
-Finally, we are using Massively Parallel Reporter Assays (MRPAs) to investigate enhancer-promoter specificity, testing the function and cofactor specificity of nearly all yeast enhancers driving expression from three fundamental classes of yeast promoters.
+Another major interest is investigating the mechanisms of three conserved transcription cofactors, Mediator, SAGA and TFIID, that integrate regulatory signals and that are links between regulatory transcription factors (TFs) and the core transcription machinery.
+By combining genetics, genomics, and biochemical approaches, we are investigating the gene-specificity of these cofactors and how they interact with TFs and the core transcription machinery.
+For example, in a recent study we found that, in contrast to earlier models for Mediator function, the principal role of Mediator at many genes is not to function as a direct signaling target of transcription activators, but rather as an essential component of the transcription machinery at core promoters.
+In another example, we recently found that yeast contain three distinct types of protein-coding genes, each regulated by a specific set of cofactors.
+Finally, we are using Massively Parallel Reporter Assays (MRPAs) to investigate enhancer-promoter specificity, testing the function and cofactor specificity of nearly all yeast enhancers driving expression from the three classes of yeast promoters.

 Warfield, L.*, Donczew, R.*, Mahendrawada, L., and S. Hahn (2022) Yeast Mediator facilitates transcription initiation at most promoters via a Tail-independent mechanism.
 Mol Cell, Nov 3;82(21):4033-4048.e7. doi: 10.1016/j.molcel.2022.09.016.
 Epub 2022 Oct 7.